telerik/kendo-vue/knowledge-base/chart-series-item-border-radius.md

 ---
-title: Add border-radius to the Chart's Series items
+title: Add border-radius to the Chart Series items
 description: An example on how you can add border-radius to the Chart's series items
 page_title: Add border-radius to Chart's Series - Kendo UI for Vue Native Chart
 slug: chart-series-item-border-radius